 Our color choices have to be focused on our ideal clients.
 That's not to say that you can't incorporate pink into your branding.
 Instead, you would need to tone it down.

 It's all about that feeling of "I've found my person".
 Project that with your colors, and you're on the right track.

 When you see Times New Roman font, what's the first thing that comes to mind?

-For me, it’s a traditional font, something that makes me think of banking or taxes.
-It’s professional, traditional, and maybe even a little bit stuffy.
+For me, it's a traditional typography, something that makes me think of banking or taxes.
+It's professional, traditional, and maybe even a little bit stuffy.

-Fonts, like colors, can evoke emotion.
-So it’s important to make intentional font choices when it comes to your corner of the Internet.
+Typography, like colors, can evoke emotion.
+So it's important to make intentional typography choices when it comes to your corner of the Internet.